-With the kids home from school and the coronavirus going around, Bobby and I are working hard to make sure we’re creating a fun and healthy environment at home.
-Between homeschooling classes and on weekends, we love to have fun together as a family with touch football games, movie nights and bike rides.
-But with the kids here 24/7, it’s hard to find time for laundry, work and everything else we usually get done when the kids are at school.
+Over the last year of the pandemic, Bobby and I have worked hard to make sure we’re creating a fun and healthy environment at home.
+Between homeschooling classes and on weekends, we love to have fun together as a family with touch football games, movie nights, and bike rides.
+But with the kids here 24/7, it’s been hard to find time for laundry, work, and everything else we usually get done when the kids are at school.

-To keep the kids happy and focused, we love to create projects, games and crafts that they can do with minimal supervision or with each other.
-With a little help from Diana Cutaia over at Coaching Peace Consulting, we’ve come up with an amazing list of social distancing activities to keep your littles happy and productive while they stay at home.
+To keep the kids happy and focused, we love to create projects, games, and crafts that they can do with minimal supervision or with each other.
+With a little help from Diana Cutaia over at Coaching Peace Consulting, we’ve come up with an amazing list of social distancing activities to keep your littles happy and productive while they’re still at home.

 If you have older kids, let them read to the youngest during storytime!
 Let them all pick a book together, or choose something a little more challenging that you can read a chapter from each day.

 Making sensory tables for your kids is fun and gives them a chance to experience the world around them in a new way.
 Fill the table with whatever you have on hand—beans, rice, shredded paper, sand, beads, leaves, etc. and let them go at it!

 With some glycerin soap, molds, and food coloring, you and your kids can get creative with making your own soap.
 It will let your children get hands-on and they’ll love having their own soap in their bathroom.
 They’ll want to wash their hands all the time!

 There’s nothing you can’t do with some time and a pile of LEGOs.
 Let your child’s imagination run wild or give them fun challenges to try to achieve.
 Build a tower three feet high.
 Make an animal.
 Or create something using only yellow blocks!